H-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

   - After reordering, all method calls' response events on the concurrent object $S$ stay the same.
 ]

-=== Theoretical performance

-We use a simple performance model, projecting the performance of a distributed algorithm by calculating or approximating how many remote operations and local operations are made in the usual case.
-An example of our model has been shown in the dequeue and enqueue time-complexity rows of @summary-of-distributed-mpscs.

 == Theoretical proofs of the distributed SPSC

+This section establishes the correctness and fault-tolerance of our simple distributed SPSC introduced in @distributed-spsc.
+Specifically, @spsc-correctness proves there's no ABA problem and unsafe memory reclamation in our SPSC queue and it is linearizable; @spsc-progress-guarantee proves that our SPSC queue is wait-free; @spsc-performance discusses the overhead involved in each SPSC operation.

-=== Correctness
+=== Correctness <spsc-correctness>

+First, we prove that there's no ABA problem in our SPSC queue in @spsc-aba-problem.
+Second, we prove that there's no potential memory errors when executing our SPSC queue in @spsc-safe-memory.
+Finally and most importantly, we prove that our SPSC queue is linearizable in @spsc-linearizable.

-==== ABA problem
+==== ABA problem <spsc-aba-problem>

 There's no CAS instruction in our simple distributed SPSC, so there's no potential for ABA problem.

-==== Memory reclamation
+==== Memory reclamation <spsc-safe-memory>

 There's no dynamic memory allocation and deallocation in our simple distributed SPSC, so it is memory-safe.

-==== Linearizability
+==== Linearizability <spsc-linearizable>

-=== Progress guarantee
+=== Progress guarantee <spsc-progress-guarantee>

 Our simple distributed SPSC is wait-free:
 - `spsc_dequeue` (@spsc-dequeue) does not execute any loops or wait for any other method calls.